How to Prepare for Your Return Home After Studying in the United States

 Research the current job market trends in your home country.
 Understand the industries that are thriving and the skills that are in demand.
 This will help you tailor your job search and identify potential opportunities that align with your interests and qualifications.

-Related Article: Understanding U.S. College Admissions Requirements for International Students
+Related Article: Top U.S. Universities for International Students Interested in Anthropology

 2. Update Your Resume and LinkedIn Profile